 A doctor's evaluation

 Ultrasonography is usually also done.
 It may be used to determine whether a miscarriage has already occurred or, if not, whether the fetus is still alive.
-If a miscarriage has occurred, ultrasonography can show whether the fetus and the placenta have been expelled.
+If a miscarriage has occurred, ultrasonography can show whether the fetus and the placenta have been completely expelled.

 If women have had several miscarriages, they may want to see a doctor before they try to become pregnant again.
 The doctor can check them for genetic or structural abnormalities and for other disorders that increase the risk of a miscarriage.
 For example, doctors may do the following: